Building the Project

 Tip

-executable without arguments will give you the help text on how to use it.
+Running the simulation executable without arguments will give you the help text on how to use it.

 Simulation Output